redyf/nixdots/README.md

 # make sure you're in this path
 cd /mnt/etc/nixos
 # Install my config:
-nixos-install --flake '.#redyf'
+nixos-install --flake '.#desktop'
 # Obs:
-If you'd like to use my config as a template, all you need to do is replace "redyf" with your username.
+If you'd like to use my config as a template, all you need to do is replace "desktop" with your username.
 ```

 </details>